Non-epileptic seizure: Psychogenic non-epileptic seizures

 The most common type of non-epileptic seizure encountered in neurology clinics is the functional seizure, also known as a psychogenic non-epileptic seizure (PNES) or dissociative seizure.
 These events are classified as a subtype of functional neurological disorder (FND), in which normal brain networks may be disrupted without structural damage or epileptic activity.
 Functional seizures are involuntary and may be associated with psychological distress, trauma, or dissociation, though not all patients have identifiable psychiatric conditions.
 The events often involve complex motor behaviors, unresponsiveness, or convulsions, and are frequently mistaken for epilepsy.

 Physiological non-epileptic events

-Other seizure-like episodes are caused by physiological processes unrelated to brain network dysfunction.
-These include: